 On April 29, 2023, the first Bioblitz of Monte Pisano took place, promoted by the Plant Sciences Research Center of the Sant'Anna School of Advanced Studies, as part of our European Framework Project.

-It was great to work n collaboration with Ecological Succession APS, the Natural History Museum of the University of Pisa, Agroecological Desk, Forest Community, Oil Road of the Monti Pisani, Framework's Italian Farmer Cluster, and the National Diversity Future Center.
+It was great to work in collaboration with Ecological Succession APS, the Natural History Museum of the University of Pisa, Agroecological Desk, Forest Community, Olive Oil Trail of the Monti Pisani, Framework's Italian Farmer Cluster, and the National Diversity Future Center.

 Over one hundred people participated in this event, families and children who made 430 sightings for a total of 199 species.